adil-hussain-84/ConstraintLayoutRegression/README.md

 However, with versions `2.0.0-beta5` and `2.0.0-beta6` of the ConstraintLayout library, the layout is rendered as follows:

 <img src="screenshots/ScreenshotBeta5.png" width="60%" alt="Screenshot with version 2.0.0-beta5 of the ConstraintLayout library">

+**Edit:** See [here](https://issuetracker.google.com/issues/158232458) for the bug report in IssueTracker and the suggested workaround.